-Victims identified in deadly Amqui, Que. truck crash; Suspect likely to face first-degree murder charges
+Victims identified in deadly Amqui, Que. truck crash; suspect likely to face first-degree murder charges

 The health and social services centre in the Lower St. Lawrence (CISSS-BSL) set up a special support line for those directly or indirectly affected by the tragedy.

-Michaud told The Canadian Press that she was worried about her own mother, who takes walks on that street.

-"Here in Amqui, when you hear a police, ambulance or fire siren, you stick your nose out the window because you think, 'Who is that?
-We must know this person,'" she said.
-"Yesterday, it was several people we knew.
-It's extremely disturbing.
-The whole community wishes it was a bad dream."

-Quebec Public Security Minister Francois Bonnardel is expected to travel to Amqui today.
+Quebec Public Security Minister François Bonnardel is scheduled to hold a news Tuesday afternoon.

 Montreal Top Stories